Puddle-11/MainVault/MainNet/1 - Main Notes/Prototypes.md

 	Rule: Leave something behind (your employees bodies)
 	Setting: Lovecraftian
 	Theme: Serial Killer
 	Hook: You're a corporate CEO and you eat your employees soul to raise your stock prices, newer talent is worth less, senior talent is worth more.
 Losing to much newer talent can scare senior talent away.
-Being sued, investigations, the news, etc are all aspects that can affect your stock.
+Being sued, investigations, the news, etc. are all aspects that can affect your stock.
 	Style: top down 3d psx style